 The most common oil is Coconut Oil, which is thought to diminish oral bacteria and draw toxins from the body while providing an antioxidant effect.
 Coconut oils are not considered essential oil but are used as the best oil for diluting essential oils.

 The oil pulling effect is when oil binds to the bacteria and draws the toxins from the body.
 Coconut oil, Sesame, and Sunflower oils may be used for oil pulling effect to have an antibacterial effect against bacteria in the mouth, thrush, halitosis (bad breath), and plaque-induced gingivitis.

-Many studies have proven the essential oils such as Tea Tree (Melaluca), Peppermint, Sweet Basil, and Thyme have exhibited substantial inhibitory effects and intracanal antiseptic solutions (antibacterial, antifungal, and antiviral) for four common oral pathogens: Staphylococcus Aureus, Enterococcus Fecalis, Escherichia Coli, and Candida Albicans.
-Peppermint oils has the ability to inhibit biofilm formation in the oral cavity in addition to providing a therapeutic benefit treating periodontitis, gingivitis, and halitosis.
+Many studies have proven that essential oils such as Tea Tree (Melaleuca), Peppermint, Sweet Basil, and Thyme have exhibited substantial inhibitory effects and intracanal antiseptic solutions (antibacterial, antifungal, and antiviral) for four common oral pathogens: Staphylococcus Aureus, Enterococcus Fecalis, Escherichia Coli, and Candida Albicans.
+Peppermint oils have the ability to inhibit biofilm formation in the oral cavity in addition to providing a therapeutic benefit in treating periodontitis, gingivitis, and halitosis.

-Essential oils like Clove is the most popular oil in the dental field, which acts as an anesthetic, antibacterial, anti-inflammatory, and antifungal agent.
+Essential oils like Clove are the most popular oil in the dental field, which acts as anesthetic, antibacterial, anti-inflammatory, and antifungal agent.
 Clove oil contains a chemical called “Eugenol”.
-It’s used in the treatment of dry sockets, tooth pain associated with pulpitis and hypersensitivity.
+It’s used in the treatment of dry sockets, tooth pain associated with pulpitis, and hypersensitivity.

-Essential oils like Cinnamon may possess anti-melanoma effect due to antioxidant and free radical scavenging effects of cinnamon.
-Cinnamon could protect human cells against spontaneous mutation in the human cells.
+Essential oils like Cinnamon may possess an anti-melanoma effect due to the antioxidant and free radical scavenging effects of cinnamon.
+Cinnamon could protect human cells against a spontaneous mutation in the human cells.